mproszewska/mproszewska.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a PhD student in the ELLIS program at the University of Edinburgh, supervised by [Siddharth Narayanaswamy](https://homepages.inf.ed.ac.uk/snaraya3/) and co-supervised by [Stephan Günnemann](https://www.professoren.tum.de/en/guennemann-stephan) from TU Munich.
+I am currently a PhD student in the ELLIS program at the University of Edinburgh, supervised by [Siddharth Narayanaswamy](https://homepages.inf.ed.ac.uk/snaraya3/) and co-supervised by [Stephan Günnemann](https://www.professoren.tum.de/en/guennemann-stephan) from TU Münich.

 My research focuses on advancing interpretability in Graph Neural Networks.
 At the moment, I am exploring GNNs that utilize graph kernels.